jackros1022/moveit_tutorials/README.md

+# 注意使用的当前分支
+git branch -a                                         //List all branches git checkout <name_of_branch>                           //Checkout the branch that you want git checkout indigo-devel                             // 更改branch为indigo

 # MoveIt!
 Tutorials

 This repo is automatically built by the ROS build farm and its output is hosted here: http://docs.ros.org/indigo/api/moveit_tutorials/html/